uri-library-data-services/iassist-preview/content/blog/interested-%E2%80%9Cdata-revolution%E2%80%9D-and-what-it-means-research-here%E2%80%99s-why-you-should-attend-iassist201.md

-If you follow data protection issues, the panel on "Data protection: legal and ethical reviews" is for you, starting off with a presentation of the Administrative Data Research Network\'s ([ADRN](https://www.openconf.org/IASSIST16/modules/request.php?module=oc_program&action=summary.php&id=43)) Citizen\'s Panel, which look at public concerns about research using administrative data, the content of which is both personal and confidential.
+If you follow data protection issues, the panel on "Data protection: legal and ethical reviews" is for you, starting off with a presentation of the Administrative Data Research Network's ([ADRN](https://www.openconf.org/IASSIST16/modules/request.php?module=oc_program&action=summary.php&id=43)) Citizen's Panel, which look at public concerns about research using administrative data, the content of which is both personal and confidential.
 The ADRN was set up as part of the UK Government's Big Data initiative as a UK-wide partnership between universities,